enuzzo/retinacannon/README.md

 ![OpenGL ES](https://img.shields.io/badge/OpenGL%20ES-2.0-A855F7?style=for-the-badge)
 ![License](https://img.shields.io/badge/License-MIT-F59E0B?style=for-the-badge)

-> _"What if I took the live camera feed and ran it through a shader that makes everything look like a 1970s vector art fever dream?"_
+> "What if I took the live camera feed and ran it through a shader that makes everything look like a 1970s vector art fever dream?"
-> - someone who had clearly watched too many Rutt-Etra videos at 2am and owned a Raspberry Pi.
+> _Someone who had clearly watched too many Rutt-Etra videos at 2am and owned a bunch of unused Raspberry Pis_

 **Retina Cannon** is a real-time camera-to-shader visual engine for Raspberry Pi.
+Because, why not?
+WHY NOT?!?1! 🙃

 This is not a camera filter app.
 Camera filter apps have sliders and a share button.
 This has a GLSL pipeline, a bare-metal DRM/KMS renderer, and a keyboard thread that intercepts Ctrl+C before the OS even knows it happened.